Guide to Growing Buckwheat – 9 Reasons to Love This Plant

 2. Growing buckwheat plants to attract beneficial insects

-Honeybees have become a rare enough site that spotting one calls for excitement.
+Honeybees have become a rare enough sight that spotting one calls for excitement.

-Since my buckwheat started blooming, honeybees appear in multiples alongside hover flies and other pollinators.
+Since my buckwheat started blooming, honeybees have appeared in multiples alongside hoverflies and other pollinators.
 And while they’re here enjoying the plentiful flowers, you know they’re helping to pollinate my veggies, too.

 Related: